The Doctor: Revived series

-Beginning in 2005 the programme has suggested that the Doctor has romantic feelings towards different people.
-This shift is satirised in "The Day of the Doctor" wherein the War Doctor, having witnessed a passionate kiss exchanged between his tenth incarnation and Queen Elizabeth I, asks of the eleventh, "Is there a lot of this in the future?" to which he replies, "It does start to happen, yeah."
+Beginning in 2005, the programme has suggested that the Doctor has romantic feelings towards different people.
+This shift is satirised in "The Day of the Doctor" wherein the War Doctor, having witnessed a passionate kiss exchanged between the Tenth Doctor and Queen Elizabeth I, asks of the Eleventh Doctor, "Is there a lot of this in the future?" to which he replies, "It does start to happen, yeah."

 The series has played with the idea of a romantic relationship between the Ninth Doctor and Rose Tyler, with many characters assuming they were a couple.
 Rose's boyfriend Mickey Smith clearly views the Doctor as a romantic rival for whom Rose has left him.
 Each shows flashes of jealousy when the other flirts with other characters.
-In "The Parting of the Ways" (2005), the Doctor's male companion Jack Harkness kisses both the Doctor and Rose in what he believes is a last goodbye.
+In "The Parting of the Ways", the Doctor's male companion Jack Harkness kisses both the Doctor and Rose in what he believes is a last goodbye.
 In the same episode, the Doctor kisses Rose Tyler to get the time vortex energy that was killing her back into the TARDIS, subsequently "killing" him and causing his next regeneration.

 In the New Series Adventures novel Only Human by Gareth Roberts, Rose asks the Doctor how he would know that marrying for love is overrated, to which he cryptically answers, "Who says I don't?
 You ask the Lady Mary Wortley Montagu."
 In a December 2005 interview on BBC Four, actor David Tennant, who had just taken the role of the Tenth Doctor, described the relationship between the Doctor and Rose as "basically a love story without the shagging".
 He later stated that Rose was the Doctor's girlfriend, though it was never explicitly stated on screen.